Brilofori/windows-server-ad-lab/README.md

 -----
 Conclusion
 This project helped me understand how Windows domains work from both an admin and attacker perspective.
 Building the environment, securing it, and then testing the security gave me a full picture of how defensive layers interact.
-Even though no attacks succeeded, the failures were the educational part — they showed which controls were actually doing their job.
+Even though no attacks succeeded, the failures were the were educational part as they showed which controls were actually doing their job.